 A: Less than significant impact.
-The proposed lot division would have no impact on traffic.
-However, potential future residential development of the resultant parcels could create a marginal increase in vehicle trips around North Libby Road.
-However, because the Town of Paradise and the area of North Libby Road lost such a substantial portion of its population, traffic impacts from the proposed project would not exceed the amount of traffic the road and surrounding roads supported before the fire.
+The proposed project would have little impact on traffic, creating a marginal increase in vehicle trips around Bille Road and Skyway.
+However, because the Town of Paradise and the area of Bille Road and Skyway lost such a substantial portion of its population, traffic impacts from the proposed project would not exceed the amount of traffic the road and surrounding roads supported before the fire.
 Further, the project is in an area defined by the Butte County Association of Governments as a low VMT Traffic Analysis Zone, where VMT's are 15% or more below the regional home-based VMT per resident.
 Projects located in a low VMT TAZ, are considered to have a less than significant impact to VMTs.
 Impacts from the project would be less than significant.